-Table 2 shows that Greenland blocking occurs as frequently with CWB (GB-CWB) as without CWB (GB-no CWB) for MIROC5 (51.2 versus 49.8 days), whereas for ECHAM6.3-LR and ERA-Interim Greenland blocking occurs most frequently with CWB (36.2 versus 10.0 days for ECHAM6.3-LR and 77 versus 26 days for ERA-Interim).
+ECHAM6.3-LR and 77 versus 26 d for ERA-Interim).
 This difference probably arises from the lack of CWB in MIROC5.
-Also, the composites of the 500-hPa geopotential for the category GB-no CWB exhibits a westward shift of the anticyclonic anomaly compared to the GB-CWB category (see first row in Figs. S11, S12 and S13).
-This may reflect the blocking at a later stage of its lifetime as recently shown by Drouard et al. (2021) for the blocking of cyclonic type typical over Greenland.
-Whether or not CWB occurs during Greenland blocking, the low-level zonal wind is always stronger south over the North Atlantic (see columns (a) and (b) of the fourth row in Figs. S11, S12 and S13).
+Also, the composites of the 500 hPa geopotential for the category GB-no CWB exhibits a westward shift of the anticyclonic anomaly compared to the GB-CWB category (see first row in Figs. S11, S12, and S13).
+This may reflect the blocking at a later stage of its lifetime as recently shown by Drouard et al. (2021) for the blocking of the cyclonic type typical over Greenland.
+Whether or not CWB occurs during Greenland blocking, the low-level zonal wind is always stronger south over the North Atlantic (see columns (a) and (b) of the fourth row in Figs. S11, S12, and S13).